The Paint Mines Interpretive Park

-By the end of the day, we were all worn out from all of the trudging through slick conditions and climbing beautiful formations.
 We hiked back out and sat in the parking lot to share our pictures with one another and talk about how much fun the day had been together.
 We all agreed that the park was much more magical than any of the pictures or reviews had made it out to be!

 Talkin' 'bout Tacos: